 The first one in the series, this campsite located in a quaint lil’ town in Sathnur (66km from Bangalore) is on a farmland that fancies its backyard open to a lake a few acres away.
 The jamun, neem, jacaranda , cassia and a variety of ficus and fruiting trees super-abound and host myriad species of birds like the blue-faced malkohas, rufous treepies, honey buzzards, barbets and sunbirds.
 We have critters of all kinds, and we love them all.

-It’s here we want you to find whatever that makes you happy, content – read a book under the jamun tree, scribble away listening to frogs residing in the living pond, relish local food, play the guitar, go on a hike, observe paper wasps build nests, bird watch, farm, or experience the joy of doing absolutely nothing.
+It’s here , in this campsite, we want you to find whatever that makes you happy, content – read a book under the jamun tree, scribble away listening to frogs residing in the living pond, relish local food, play the guitar, go on a hike, observe paper wasps build nests, bird watch, farm, or experience the joy of doing absolutely nothing.

 We love wildlife and the outdoors.
 The constant urge to get away from the mayhem that’s a city remains consistent.
 Taking time off to do “nothing” or to do what we really like (read, stargaze, play music, write, farm, run, cycle, birdwatch) felt more real & imperative.
 This is our little farm and we have opened it out for you.
 We hope you relish these modest experiences... away from the city.

-The camp is Kaushik Bajibab’s dream project – founder, Wishbone, (www.wishbone.co.in) and Wishbone School.
-His accomplice, Gana Kedlaya is a freelance environment and travel journalist.
+The camp is Kaushik Bajibab’s dream project, who founded Wishbone and Wishbone School.
+His accomplice, Gana Kedlaya is a freelance environment and travel reporter (www.eletellnow.wordpress.com).

 No. We want you to come over and enjoy nature sounds and not disturb the natural sonic energy.
 Also, we respect local people's need for silence and space.